himanshuParashar0101/havaijhaaj/README.md

 5. Information about flight map curent flight and summary of flights over a month.

-We have created three main dashboards for this problem statement- 1- Optimal Route Finding Based on Weather Factor
+We have created three main dashboards for this problem statement-

+1- Optimal Route Finding Based on Weather Factor - Code provide in repo

-2- Flight Matrix Dashboard
+2- Flight Matrix Dashboard -- Deployed

-3- Flight Sustainability Dashboard
+3- Flight Sustainability Dashboard -- Deployed

 **I- Optimal Route Finding Based on Distance(Fuel optimisation) Weather Factors**